-Goddess Dakshinkali is situated at a hilly place nearby Pharping located at a distance of 18 km south from Kathmandu Valley and about two kilometers south of Shekha Narayan.
-A 45 minute drive south from Kathmandu brings you to Dakshinkali.
-Dakshinkali is regarded as one of most important Hindi goddesses.
+Goddess Dakshinkali is situated at a hilly place near Pharping located at a distance of 18 km south of Kathmandu Valley and about two kilometers south of Shekha Narayan.
+A 45-minute drive south from Kathmandu brings you to Dakshinkali.
+Dakshinkali is regarded as one of the most important Hindi goddesses.
 This temple is recognized as a very important alters of Divine energy which brings peace and a kind of vibration once you enter the premises.
 The temple of the Goddess is renowned by the name of the Goddess herself in national and international areas.
-It is located in the Pharping Municipality.
-The temple is dedicated to the six-armed goddess Kali.
-The shrine of Dakshinkali is the most spectacular of all Kali temples.
-The image of Dakshinkali Goddess is enshrined in an east facing small open shrine in the middle of a courtyard.
-On the southern wall of the courtyard sits the images of Matrika (mother goddess).
-Dakshin means south and as this shrine is situated in the south cardinal point of Kathmandu valley the deity here is called Dakshinkali.

 Dakshinkali temple history

-There is a belief that the Goddess Dakshinkali which was being respected as incorporeal and spiritual gave a Darshan (to show one’s own appearance) to King Pratap Malla in his dream at night and advised the King that the Goddess Dakshinkali be made manifeste by setting up the idol of the Goddess.
-Accordingly the King ordered to prepare the one-idol of the Goddess Dakshinkali which is also known as Dakshinkali and performed the work of consecrating the image of the Goddess in the temple.
-It is situated at the meeting place of two holy rivulets named as Poornabati and Udhdarbati.
-Since the ruling period of King Pratap Malla was from 1698 to 1731 Bikram Era, therefore it is assumed that the consecration of image of the Goddess Dakshinkali was held in the same period.
-The incarnation of the Goddess Dakshinkali is of the Goddess Chamunda and is postured at of a corpse.
-There are images of Goddess of Sapta Matrika (Seven Divine Mothers) such as Naarsinghi, Indrayani, Baraahi, Vaishnavi, Kumari, Maaheshwari and Braahmi and the God Ganesh installed to the right of the Goddess Dakshinkali and the image of the Lord Bhairav installed at the front.
+Since the ruling period of King Pratap Malla was from 1698 to 1731 Bikram Era, therefore it is assumed that the consecration of the image of the Goddess Dakshinkali was held in the same period.
+The incarnation of the Goddess Dakshinkali is of the Goddess Chamunda and is postured at a corpse.
+There are images of the Goddess of Sapta Matrika (Seven Divine Mothers) such as Naarsinghi, Indrayani, Baraahi, Vaishnavi, Kumari, Maaheshwari, and Braahmi and the God Ganesh installed to the right of the Goddess Dakshinkali and the image of the Lord Bhairav installed at the front.
 When road transport was not available, the devotees of the Goddess used to go on foot from Kathmandu Valley.

-The area occupied by the temple is about 56 hectare which is full of natural beauty for the convenience of the general public, parking area, picnic spots and place to sell flowers and offerings are constructed.
-Tourists and devotees enjoy the surrounding atmosphere and natural beauty.
-You’ll see stalls selling Puja materials, trinkets and cocks, pigeons & uncastrated male goats for sacrifice on the streets and shops before you reach the main temple.
-You’ll find great art and architecture, blissful and serene place for blessings of the mata Kali.
-Main entrance of the temple is protected by brass fencing with little brass lamps fixed on it and two intricately carved brass lions were guarding the entrance of this fencing.
+The main entrance of the temple is protected by brass fencing with little brass lamps fixed on it and two intricately carved brass lions guarding the entrance of this fencing.
 Animals are sacrificed here and can be crowded on special days.
-Apparently Tuesday and Saturday are the two days when there are a lot of crowd and animal sacrifices but sacrifices happen daily.
+Apparently, Tuesday and Saturday are the two days when there are a lot of crowd and animal sacrifices but sacrifices happen daily.
 People offer animals in front of a 60 cm high Kali idol.
-After the sacrifice, the devotees sprinkle the animal blood on the Kali statue and after that they drag their offerings to the nearby bloody stream to wash, butcher and prepare the feast.
+After the sacrifice, the devotees sprinkle the animal blood on the Kali statue and after that, they drag their offerings to the nearby bloody stream to wash, butcher, and prepare the feast.
 You’ll find the temple full of worshipers.
 People consider the temple scare and special as wish fulfilling goddess.

 Mother of the goddess Dakshinkali

-There is a stone-idol located at south-west corner at a distance of about a furlong at the hill above from the temple of Goddess Dakshinkali.
+There is a stone-idol located at the south-west corner at a distance of about a furlong at the hill above from the temple of Goddess Dakshinkali.
 According to the local people, the Divine Energy of the said stone idol was very much violent and to mitigate the violence of the said idol, the stone image of the Goddess was established known as the mother of the Goddess Dakshinkali.

 Gopaleshwor